marcelomijas/econometrics-cheatsheet/README.md

 The first (and I think, **the best**) way to help the project is to **directly support the authors of the manuals that are included in the resources section** (for example, by buying their works).
 Each and every one of the authors of the manuals are wonderful minds who have contributed a lot to econometrics and statistics.

-Another great way to support the project is by sharing it.
+Another great way to support the project is by sharing it and :star:.